10 Best Undervalued Basic Materials Stocks for January 2026

 Risk Factors

-- Geopolitical and regulatory risks specific to Brazil
+- Environmental and regulatory scrutiny in Brazil

 Stock #4: Nucor Corporation (NUE)